 If you apply to the Steinhardt School of Culture, Education, and Human Development and the Tisch School of the Arts, you can submit a portfolio or audition instead of test scores.

 The University of Rochester is described as “one of the smallest and most collegiate schools among the nation’s top research universities.”
 Nearly 90% of its students remain on campus throughout their four-year programs, and there are 280 student organizations to join.

 Located in the historic city of Boston, Boston University has over 33,500 students from more than 130 countries spread across three campuses.
-BU is known for its innovative research; the university received $574 million in sponsored research awards.
+BU is known for its innovative research; it received $574 million in sponsored research awards.

-BU encourages its students to pursue collaborative research efforts and provides opportunities to gain innovative experiences and skills.
-BU is ranked 41st in the U.S. News’s Best National University rankings.
+BU encourages its students to pursue collaborative research and provides opportunities to gain innovative experiences and skills.
+BU is ranked 43rd in the U.S. News’s Best National University rankings.

 Of course, these aren’t the only colleges that accept a 3.8 GPA or where your GPA would be competitive.
 If you’re wondering what other schools you can get into with a 3.8 GPA, here are some others:

 Remember, your options aren’t limited to just these schools with a 3.8 GPA.
-It’s possible to get into schools with higher average GPAs if the rest of your application is perfected and well-rounded.
-Additionally, you can also take several steps to raise your GPA, which we will discuss now.
+Getting into schools with higher average GPAs is possible if the rest of your application is perfected and well-rounded.
+You can also take several steps to raise your GPA, which we will discuss now.